ledlaux/pd-rainwind-synth/README.md

 Compilation: Exported from Plugdata via the Heavy compiler to generate the .js and .wasm binaries required for browser execution.

-UI Integration: As I am not good at ui desing I asked a help from Gemini AI to make me a javascript web ui.
-GUI sliders where mapped to specific MIDI (CC) defined in the PD patch, creating a seamless bridge between the HTML front-end and the Wasm back-end.
+UI Integration: GUI sliders where mapped to specific MIDI (CC) defined in the PD patch, creating a seamless bridge between the HTML front-end and the Wasm back-end.